EternityProjects-real/Ethereal/README.md

 &nbsp;&nbsp;<a href="https://github.com/EternityProjects-real/"> <img src="https://cdn.discordapp.com/attachments/844331647259508749/848096913785225236/unknown.png" alt="Etern!ty Projects" width="10%"/>
 </a>

-To the extent possible under law, [Etern!ty](https://github.com/EternityProjects-real/) has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, [Etern!ty](https://github.com/EternityProjects-real/) has waived all copyright and related or neighboring rights to this work except for the artworks being used.
+Etern!ty and EtherReal logo are intended to copyright under EternityProjects-Real supervised by the law.